Ice Climbing Technical Gear:

 Ice tools integrate a shaft shape providing a more ergonomically correct swinging or hooking motion to foster penetration when using a natural motion associated with steep ice climbing.
 Tool shafts are mostly shorter than ice axes, often from 45-55cm with exceptions, since axes are used more for belaying, anchoring and walking support on snow slopes and are often 55-75cm or more in length.
 Ice tool shafts have reverted back to longer lengths from the short ice ‘hammers’ of the 1970-80s, when the modular Forrest Moljnar, Lowe Hummingbird and ‘Terydactals’ were among the more popular tools.
 Many of these had up to three pick or tube options, all had short (35cm) straight handles and were quite efficient but lacked reach.
 Still, they worked well and any good climber could do almost anything with them.
 On solo ice climbs it can be reassuring to carry a light, modern Grivel version of such a hammer as a back-up in the event of a broken pick or dropped tool.

 Most tools share a similar shaft shape which is appropriate and compatible to most climbers’ natural swing.
 There are, on the other hand, a few models with such elaborate shapes or angles that they may prove to be mildly uncomfortable or downright unusable.
-A particular Simond model that comes to mind has a welded lower grip section appended to the upper shaft that almost appears to be an afterthought.
-The tool is extremely light and, while unique and aggressive looking, presents an unnatural feel when in use.
-Additionally, the exaggerated joint in the shaft makes it difficult to slide the hand up the shaft when ‘short shafting’ the tool, a technique used occasionally.
+Additionally, an exaggerated joint in the shaft makes it difficult to slide the hand up the shaft when ‘short shafting’ the tool, a technique used occasionally.
 Again, sexy is not necessarily efficient, so try to put aesthetics aside and use a tool before buying it to avoid owning an uncomfortable, poorly performing tool that is nearly impossible to re-sell to an experienced climber.

 Weight and Balance